mihailsgo/DM-SS-ECM-SmartUI-module/readme.txt

   7. Separately adjust solution browse view component to support signing (should be discussed with SS team to define estimate for such activities - very individual for each client).
   8. If client has requested eparakstsMobile - ask Keit to help with client credentials configurations at microservice level.
 Ask Edgars St. to register ePM instance at LVRTC.

 Scenario Nr.
-2: Updating existing DM SS SMartUI module to latest version (includes ePM)
+2: Updating existing DM SS SmartUI module to latest version / updating DM SS SmartUI module to support eparakstsMobile (ePM)
   1. Microservices should be updated to latest version.
   2. Unistall such modules if they are installed: DMCSUIINFO un CREATECONTAINER.
   3. DMCSUISIGN module install - take module (dmcsuisign_16_2_10) from https://github.com/mihailsgo/DM-SS-ECM-SmartUI-module.